flitterio/Closet-Catalogue-Client/README.md

 Link to live app: https://closet-catalogue.vercel.app/

-Link to Api Repo: https://github.com/flitterio/Closet-Catalogue-Server
+Link to API Repo: https://github.com/flitterio/Closet-Catalogue-Server

 ## How It Works
 Closet Catalogue allows users to create an online catalogue with items they have.
 Create a free account to upload items to your closet.
 Browse your items and filter them by key words, season and category.